 - ¼ cup chopped cherry tomatoes

-- 1½ tbsp Thai fish sauce, (use more according to your liking)
+- 1½ tablespoon Thai fish sauce, (use more according to your liking)

-- 1½ tbsp palm sugar, (use more according to your liking)
+- 1½ tablespoon palm sugar, (use more according to your liking)

-- 2 tbsp fresh lime juice, (use more according to your liking)
+- 2 tablespoon fresh lime juice, (use more according to your liking)